MERRIMACK COLLEGE AND MAINE SKATE TO 2-2 TIE

-Senior forward Jesse Todd scored the game-tying goal for the Warriors
+Senior forward Jesse Todd nets game-tying goal for Warriors

 NORTH ANDOVER, MA - Joe Cannata (Wakefield, MA) made 39 saves, five in overtime as #7 Merrimack achieved a three-point weekend, tying Maine 2-2 in front of 2,412 fans at Lawler Arena Saturday.